 |Karo Pharma AB||6||Unlock Company Profile|

 |Mayo Clinic||5||Unlock Company Profile|

 |The French Alternative Energies and Atomic Energy Commission||4||Unlock Company Profile|

 Source: GlobalData Patent Analytics

-Boston Scientific is one of the leading patent filers in the field of cryogenic tissue treatment.
-Some other key patent filers in the field include AbbVie, Massachusetts General Hospital, Aerin Medical, Medtronic, and Pacira BioSciences.
+Boston Scientific is the leading patent filer in the field of cryogenic tissue treatment.
+Some other key patent filers in the field include Medtronic, AbbVie, Massachusetts General Hospital, Aerin Medical, and Recens Medical.

-In terms of application diversity, Acandis leads the pack, followed by NuVue Therapeutics and NeuroPace.
-By means of geographic reach, Fractyl Health holds the top position, followed by Massachusetts General Hospital and Autonomix Medical in second and third spots, respectively.
+In terms of application diversity, NuVue Therapeutics leads the pack, followed by NeuroPace and Serene Medical.
+By geographic reach, Fractyl Health holds the top position, followed by NeuroPace and Relievant MedSystems in second and third spots, respectively.

 Cryogenic tissue treatment holds several medical applications including the treatment of infectious skin conditions, weight loss, preventing dementia, preventing the spread of cancer cells, and treating cancer cells.
 It also holds strong potential in several fields of medicine owing to the storage ease of therapeutic cells and tissues.

 Low complication rates, affordability, and feasibility are the factors driving this market.

 To further understand the key themes and technologies disrupting the medical devices industry, access GlobalData’s latest thematic research report on Medical Devices.